 Today I was canning dill pickles, I did 6 jars with a hot brine and processed them and I did another 7 jars with a cold brine that did not get processed.
 (Processing refers to the jars being put in a hot water bath and boiled.)
 I have to give a shout out to my amazing Aunt as the cold brine is her recipe, I grew up eating her dill pickles which were so good they never made it to the dinner table!

 The first thing I do is gather my jars and lids and put them in the dishwasher for a quick hot wash with no soap to sterilize them.
 Next I gather my ingredients, which for me means heading to the garden to get my onions, fresh dill and dill seed.
 I have been picking cucumbers for the past week and I also bought a couple bags from the Hutterite’s.
 We had a wicked hail storm blow through a couple days ago and it destroyed my cucumber vines so I know I they will not produce any more.
 The garlic is also store bought as I have yet to find success in growing my own.
 If you have any tips please drop me a comment or email!!
 The garlic I peel and squish each clove a little in order to help release the flavour.
 Onions are cut in thick slices, a medium onion I quarter.
 The dill and dill seed I wash and set aside.
 I put all my cucumbers into ice cold water and wash, I give them a gentle scrub to get the dirt and prickles off as well as any remaining flowers.
-I read somewhere they stay crisper if you do not cut the flower ends off.
+I read somewhere they stay crisper if you cut the flower ends off.
 After they are washed the go into another ice water bath and stay there until they are placed into a jar.
 At some point while you are prepping your ingredients you want to get your canning pot on the stove full of water on high and get it warming up.
 You don’t want to be waiting around for your water to boil after you have your jars filled and ready.

 Today I used brine that I had left over from pickling beans and carrots that just needed to be reheated.
 I use the same basic brine recipe for my dills, beans and carrots the only difference is what spices I end up putting in the jars.
 When making your brine from scratch you just combine all the ingredients into a pot on medium heat, stiring occasionally until everything is dissolved and then bring to a boil before filling jars.
 The brine recipe below fills about 7 jars so I usually end up doubling it.